zJaaal/react-scroll-utilities/README.md

-# React Scroll Utils (Beta)
+# React Scroll Utilities (Beta)

-React Scroll Utils is a Lightweight library to track scroll events like, proximity to components, direction of scroll and render a component if it's on screen sight.
+React Scroll Utilities is a Lightweight library to track scroll events like, proximity to components, direction of scroll and render a component if it's on screen sight.
 I'll be adding more features and improving the functionality.
 I'm also open to read any request or change that you think that would be a good addition.
 This library only supports vertical scroll at the moment.

 ## ScrollWatcher Component